 Across the U.S., temperatures are cooling down and homes are heating up.
-Another thing on the rise is the household natural gas bill.
+Another thing on the rise in the household natural gas bill.

-The primary reason the cost of natural gas goes up in the winter is because that’s when we use energy to keep warm.
+The primary reason the cost of natural gas at your home goes up in the winter because that’s when we use energy to keep warm.
 But what exactly causes the BTUs to add up?
 Here are five reasons you’re seeing an increase in your natural gas bill and what you can do about it.

 It’s Getting Hot in Here

 Space heating is the #1 natural gas use in homes.
 So it’s only logical that in the winter when more heat is needed to keep things comfortably toasty inside the natural gas bill will get larger.
 But you could be using more natural gas than needed and paying higher bills, due to other things around the home.

 What you can do to control natural gas space heating costs:

 - Weatherproof around the doors and windows if you haven’t yet.
 This will prevent air leaks that allow warm air to escape and waste energy.

 - Put your programmable thermostat to good use by setting it to keep the inside temperature lower (below 68°F) when no one is home and while you’re asleep.